Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 **End of an Invasion Combat**:
 If before a Combat Round would begin, either the attacker or the defender does not have troops on the planet the Invasion Combat is taking place, the Invasion Combat ends:

 * If the attacker still has troops on the planet at this point, she wins the Invasion Combat.
-The defender's [installations](#user-content-Installation) on the planet are destroyed, and each of her [Leaders](#user-content-Leader) on it must make a [Fate Roll](#user-content-FateRoll), then the attacker takes control of the planet, exhausted.
+The defender's [installations](#user-content-Installation) on the planet are destroyed and the attacker takes control of the planet, exhausted.
 Finally, the attacker may replace one of his [Ground Forces](#user-content-GroundForce) on the planet with a [Shock Troop](#user-content-ShockTroop).
 * Else (if the attacker no longer has troops on the planet, regardless of whether the defender has any), the defender wins the Invasion Combat.
-The attacker's [PDSs](#user-content-PDS) on the planet are destroyed, and each of her [Leaders](#user-content-Leader) on it must make a [Fate Roll](#user-content-FateRoll).
+The attacker's [PDSs](#user-content-PDS) on the planet are destroyed.

 ### 1) Pre-Combat <a name="PreCombat_InvasionCombatStep"></a>
 #### 1.a) Bombardment <a name="Bombardment_InvasionCombatStep"></a>